nerva-project/identity/README.md

 # NERVA Identities

-This repo contains the public key for Nerva developer Angry Wasp, used to sign NERVA 0.1.7.1 CLI binaries.
+This repo contains the public key for Nerva developer Angry Wasp, used to sign the NERVA 0.1.7.1 CLI and 2.8.0 GUI binaries.

-The following downloads links provide binaries signed with this key
+The following download links provide binaries signed with this key

 ## Valid CLI Links